knoxite/website/content/docs/configuration-system/content.md

 secure.
 Another cool thing is that knoxite will recognize encrypted configuration files while trying to read them out.
-Therefore you can reference them just like a normal configuration file - without the `crypto://` protocol prefix - for further usage.
+Therefore you can reference them just like a normal configuration file - without the `crypto://` protocol prefix - in further usage.

 ### Creating an alias
 The `alias` command creates a shorthand for a repository's configuration.
 In